 What volunteering opportunities do you offer for the Duke of Edinburgh’s Award?

-YHA runs a limited number of five day volunteering opportunities which are approved by DofE for the Duke of Edinburgh’s Gold Residential Award.
-We can also offer volunteering to fulfil the Bronze and Silver sections of the Awards at our hostels and at our National Offices in Matlock (Derbyshire).
-To find out about these opportunities please email firstname.lastname@example.org
+YHA runs a limited number of five-day volunteering opportunities which are approved by Duke of Edinburgh for the Gold Residential Award.
+We also offer volunteering to fulfil the Bronze and Silver sections of the Awards at our hostels and National Office in Matlock, Derbyshire).
+To find out more, email [email protected]